If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 It doesn’t mean that that person doesn’t believe in whatever they’re talking about but it does mean there’s money involved.
 If you have an audience of some form (it doesn’t even need to be large if you’re a good fit for a brand) you can reach out to them directly or work with a PR company to work with their clients.
 Remember you’ll need to disclose the fact that you were paid.

 Digital Downloads, Courses, and ebooks – These can be sold via your website or hosted on sites like Teachable.
-If you have any expertise to share at all, you can absolutely monetize that and share with others.
+If you have any expertise to share at all, you can absolutely monetize that and share it with others.

 Think about what you’re good at and what you can offer others.
 What do your friends come to you for help with or what do your followers or readers ask you about the most?
 That’s often a great place to start.

 Membership – Some people very successfully set up some sort of membership to access content or products on their blog.
-You can also use sites like Patreon to offer exclusive content your followers.
+You can also use sites like Patreon to offer exclusive content to your followers.
 Never underestimate the value of your content.

 Read More: Ten Steps to Starting a Successful Podcast